18 cheap (and free) things to do with kids to keep them entertained during the school holidays

-To make an afternoon of it, pack a picnic with you to boost your energy.
-To keep your sandwiches and treats fresh, ditch the clingfilm and wrap them up in beeswax wraps instead.
-The sustainable wraps are handmade in the UK using end-of-line fabric offcuts and locally sourced beeswax.
+To make a day of it, why not pack a picnic?
+Ditch the clingfilm-wrapped sandwiches and use beeswax wraps instead.
+These sustainable plastic-free wraps are handmade in the UK, using waste fabric offcuts and locally-sourced beeswax.

 nature-trail-1440-x-1120

-2. Make a bird feeder out of toilet roll
+2. Make a simple bird feeder out of toilet roll

 toilet-roll-bird-feeder-1440-x-1120